MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/If.md

 -   If the condition specified in an **if** clause is true, the command that follows the condition is carried out.
 If the condition is false, the command in the **if** clause is ignored and the command executes any command that is specified in the **else** clause.
 -   When a program stops, it returns an exit code.
 To use exit codes as conditions, use **errorlevel**.
 -   If you use **defined**, the following three variables are added to the environment: **%errorlevel%**, **%cmdcmdline%**, and **%cmdextversion%**.
     -   **%errorlevel%** expands into a string representation of the current value of the ERRORLEVEL environment variable.
-This assumes that there is not an existing environment variable with the name ERRORLEVEL—if there is, you will get that ERRORLEVEL value instead.
+This assumes that there is not an existing environment variable with the name ERRORLEVEL if there is, you will get that ERRORLEVEL value instead.
     -   **%cmdcmdline%** expands into the original command line that was passed to Cmd.exe prior to any processing by Cmd.exe.
-This assumes that there is not an existing environment variable with the name CMDCMDLINE—if there is, you will get the CMDCMDLINE value instead.
+This assumes that there is not an existing environment variable with the name CMDCMDLINE if there is, you will get the CMDCMDLINE value instead.
     -   **%cmdextversion%** expands into the string representation of the current value of **cmdextversion**.
-This assumes that there is not an existing environment variable with the name CMDEXTVERSION—if there is, you will get the CMDEXTVERSION value instead.
+This assumes that there is not an existing environment variable with the name CMDEXTVERSION if there is, you will get the CMDEXTVERSION value instead.
 -   You must use the **else** clause on the same line as the command after the **if**.
 ## <a name="BKMK_examples"></a>Examples
 To display the message "Cannot find data file" if the file Product.dat cannot be found, type: